-On November 7th, 2017, Cambridge, Massachusetts voters will head to the polls to elect their city council and school board using ranked choice voting (RCV).
+On November 7th, 2017, Cambridge, Massachusetts voters will head to the polls to elect their city council and school committee using ranked choice voting (RCV).
 Cambridge is well-known as the home of Harvard University and MIT, but is also the 4th largest city in Massachusetts touting a diverse and dynamic population.
 For more than 75 years, the city has successfully used RCV to conduct municipal elections, with approximately 95 percent of voters seeing at least one of their top three choices elected to office.

-Cambridge doesn't use wards or districts in its City Council and School Board elections, so every counselor and board member represents the entire city.
+Cambridge doesn't use wards or districts in its City Council and School committee elections, so every counselor and board member represents the entire city.
 With nine seats elected to the council, winning a seat takes the strong support of just over 10 percent of the population.
 The system saves the expense of administering primaries and runoffs, as the entire election happens on one ballot.

 Cantabrigians (yes, that's in fact what they call themselves) regularly elect historically underrepresented candidates to positions of power, with more African Americans, women, and minority groups having the power to elect candidates of choice.